okta/odyssey/FORMS.md

 Fieldset-specific HTML attributes/behaviors:

 - `disabled`: If this Boolean attribute is set, all form controls that are descendants of the `<fieldset>` are disabled.
+  - In the case of Field, putting this on the `fieldset` would have the desired behavior, but passing `disabled` to the Input itself would be less brittle.
 - `name`: The name associated with the group.
 - `form`: This attribute takes the value of the id attribute of a `<form>` element you want the `<fieldset>` to be part of, even if it is not inside the form.
 Please note that usage of this is confusing — if you want the `<input>` elements inside the `<fieldset>` to be associated with the form, you need to use the form attribute directly on those elements.
-  - In the case of Field, this attribute could be passed to Input instead of the containing `fieldset` to create the ideal behavior here.
+  - In the case of Field, this attribute should be passed to Input instead of the containing `fieldset` to create the ideal behavior here.

 ### Content